US aid lifts Southwest to Q1 profit, American loses $1.25B

-With a strong push from taxpayers, Southwest Airlines is the first major U.S. airline to report a profit since the pandemic started, and airlines executives say that the worst of the pandemic-caused crisis for their industry appears to be over.
+With a strong push from taxpayers, Southwest Airlines is the first major U.S. airline to report a profit since the pandemic started, and airlines executives say that the industry is on course to recover from a financial crisis caused by the pandemic.

 Southwest Chairman and CEO Gary Kelly said Thursday that his airline has seen steady improvement in U.S. leisure-travel sales since mid-February.
 He credited rising vaccinations and falling new cases of COVID-19.

-“While the pandemic is not over, we believe the worst is behind us, in terms of the severity of the negative impact on travel demand,” Kelly said.
+Southwest reported net income of $116 million in the first quarter, although it would have lost $1 billion without federal aid to help cover labor costs.

-American Airlines posted another large loss, but its CEO also sounded upbeat heading into the peak summer-travel season, when airlines usually earn most of their money.
+American Airlines posted another large loss, $1.25 billion, but its CEO also sounded upbeat heading into the peak summer-travel season, when airlines usually earn most of their money.
 The airline is aggressively expanding its schedule for summer and recalling employees from leave.

-“We are starting to see light at the end of this very dark tunnel,” Doug Parker, who is also American’s chairman, said on a call with analysts.
+“We are starting to see light at the end of this very dark tunnel,” Doug Parker said on American’s call with analysts.

-Leisure travel within the U.S. has picked up recently, with about 1.4 million travelers going through airports each day this month.
-Still, that remains about 40% below the pre-pandemic pace of 2019.
+About 1.4 million people are passing through U.S. airport checkpoints each day this month, double the number of air travelers in January.
+Still, the April figure remains about 40% below the pace of April 2019.
 Lucrative business travel and long-haul international flying remain much more deeply depressed, down around 80% from 2019.

-Southwest, the fourth-largest U.S. airline, is benefitting more from the pickup in U.S. leisure travel because it is less dependent than its biggest rivals — American, Delta and United — on business travelers, and it doesn’t fly to Europe or Asia, which are mostly closed to American visitors.

-Dallas-based Southwest Airlines Co. reported net income of $116 million in the first quarter.
-However, Southwest received $1.45 billion in federal aid to help cover labor costs, and without that and other temporary items, the Dallas-based carrier would have lost $1 billion.
-The results were 3 cents per share better than Wall Street expectations.
-Revenue fell 52% to $2.05 billion.

-American reported a loss of $1.25 billion, and that did not include $3.1 billion in taxpayer funds approved by Congress and the Trump and Biden administrations.
-Without that help and other one-time gains and losses, American would have lost $2.7 billion.
+Previous travel bursts have fizzled after COVID-19 infections surged, but the rollout of vaccines has airline leaders cautiously optimistic this time.

-Airlines have been offering rock-bottom fares to attract passengers during the pandemic, but those prices appear to be heading up.
+Airlines have been offering rock-bottom fares to attract passengers, and vacationers are responding: Leisure travel in the United States is already nearly back to pre-pandemic levels.

+However, leisure customers typically pay the lowest fares, so American aims to raise prices on vacationers until business travelers return.

 American’s chief revenue officer, Vasu Raja, said fares on a per-mile basis started the year at around half their 2019 levels, but summer flights are selling for about 90% of where they stood two years ago.